Avy1013/Azure-web-app/readme.md

 - Basic knowledge of Flask and Azure Web Apps

 ## Deployment Methods
-You can deploy the app using one of two methods:

 1. **Manual Azure Web App creation with CI/CD deployment**
-2. **Automated deployment using Azure CLI and CI/CD** (one-click setup)

 ---